 Vehicle stop status gives more meaning to the status of a vehicle in relation with a stop that it is currently approaching or is at.
-It can be set to any of these values.
+It can be set to any of the following values:

-- In transit to - the referenced stop is the next stop for the vehicle - default
+- In transit to: (Default) The referenced stop is the next stop for the vehicle